jdelic/saltshaker/README.md

     that has the "loadbalancer" role

-I generally, if in any way possible, would always prefer deploying an application not through salt states, but other means (for example: installing a .deb package on all servers that have the role "apps" through the salt CLI client), but if you have to (for example when configuring a service typically part of a Unix system like a mail server) you **totally can** use salt states for that.
+I generally, if in any way possible, would always prefer deploying an application **not through salt states**, but other means (for example: installing a .deb package on all servers that have the role "apps" through the salt CLI client), but if you have to (for example when configuring a service typically part of a Unix system like a mail server) you **totally can** use salt states for that.
 This way you don't have to repackage services which are already set up for your system.
 No need to repackage dovecot in a Docker container, for example, if the Debian Maintainers do such an awesome job of already providing ready-to-run packages anyway!

-As I see it, use the best tool for the job.
+As I see it: use the best tool for the job.
 There is no dogma requiring you to run all services inside a container for example.
 And a container is not a VM, so services consisting of multiple daemons don't "containerize" easily anyway.
-And some services really expect use all available resources on a server (databases, for example) and shouldn't be containerized for that reason.
+And some services really expect to use all available resources on a server (databases, for example) and *shouldn't be containerized* for that reason.
 And so on and so forth..... so use whatever feels natural.
 This salt setup is flexible enough to accommodate all of these options.